It’s the time or year when we have to gear up against summer mosquitoes—and non-toxic citronella candles are one of the easiest ways to do it.

 Is It Safe to Burn Citronella Indoors?

 Burning large citronella candles indoors is generally not recommended, as the smoke and fumes can irritate the respiratory system and eyes, especially for people with allergies or sensitivities.
-Small non-toxic citronella candles can be used indoors; just make sure there’s adequate ventilation to dissipate the fumes.
+Small citronella candles can be used indoors; just make sure there’s adequate ventilation to dissipate the fumes.

 Keep in mind that citronella tends to have a stronger scent than other natural scents you might be more likely to burn inside.
 If you don’t have any sensitivities, you can always try it.
 Just pay close attention to any symptoms that may arise, including in pets.